secanis/stjorna/README.md

 STJÓRNA is islandic and means something like manage or store stuff.
 The two main goal of STJÓRNA are to be very simple in the setup and configuration effort.
 The second goal was to publish and share the stored data over an REST API with other applications, maybe your website.

+- Availability of REST API for third-party applications
+- Language support for German and English
+- Possibility to export all your data as a JSON or Excel file
+- Open Source software - hosted on Github

 ## Get Started

 You have two possibilities how you can start/deploy STJÓRNA: